thomazeau/jgrecipes/docs/Pastry-Sourdough.md

 ## Ingredients

-- **Dry mix:**
+**Dry mix:**
-  - 2⅔ c Flour
+- 2¾ cups Flour, Bread
-  - 1 tsp Baking powder
+- 1 tsp Baking soda
-  - 2 teaspoons Gluten
 - ½ tsp Salt
-  - ½ lb Cisco
+- ½ lb Shortening
+- 100 grams Sourdough

-- **Wet mix:**
+**Wet mix:**
 - 1 each Egg
 - 1 tsp Vinegar
 - ⅔ cup Water (top up)
-  - 100 grams Sourdough

 ## Instructions

-- Mix flour, baking powder & salt in medium stainless steel bowl
+- Mix flour, baking soda & salt in medium stainless steel bowl
 - Cut in shortening until crumbly
+- Add sourdoough, mix then cover and let bloom overnight
-- In a small container, prepare wet mix, then stir into dry mix
+- In the morning, prepare wet mix, then stir into dry mix
-- Mix then cover and let bloom overnight
-- In the morning, mix with fork and add flour as needed, then place on a floured surface to form
+- Place on a floured surface to form
 - Cut into two balls, then cool in refrigerator 15 min to make it easier to roll
 - Roll on floured surface